zendesk/ruby-kafka/README.md

   * `delivered_message_count` is the number of messages that were acknowledged by the brokers - if this number is smaller than `message_count` not all messages were successfully delivered.

 #### Consumer Notifications

+All notifications have `group_id` in the payload, referring to the Kafka consumer group id.

 * `process_message.consumer.kafka` is sent whenever a message is processed by a consumer.
 It includes the following payload:
   * `value` is the message value.